 For moderate periodontitis, in addition to the scaling and root planing therapy, we may place an antibiotic directly into the pocket to eliminate any bacteria that the cleaning alone can’t reach.
-Other options include laser therapy to remove the unhealthy part of the gum.

 Severe periodontitis can require surgery.
 Typically, the pockets between teeth and gums are deeper than six millimeters and there is permanent bone damage.
 Some teeth may be so loose, they can’t be saved.
 Your teeth may have to be extracted replaced with a denture, bridge or dental implant.

 Obviously, you want to avoid this with a solid oral hygienes regimen at home, and regular visits to your Bondi Dental dentist!